marmelab/react-admin/README.md

 And then browse to [http://localhost:8080/](http://localhost:8080/).
 The credentials are **login/password**

+## Contributing

+Pull requests are welcome.
+Try to follow the coding style of the existing files, and include unit tests and documentation.
+Be prepared for a thorough code review, and be patient for the merge - this is an open-source initiative.

 If you want to contribute to the documentation, install jekyll, then call